-NOTE: Do not leave the power supply in the standby mode for longer than 30 minutes.
+NOTE: Do not leave the power supply in the standby mode for longer than 30 minutes in an eight-hour period or more than 15% of the total lamp-on time.
 Prolonged standby periods will shorten the magnetron life.

 Press the On button to enable the UV light.
 The light will turn on instantly but will take approximately 8 seconds to stabilize.
 After the 8 seconds, the system ready output contact (TB1) will close.